 By the 1901-1902 winter season, 435 Beacon was the home of Richard Spofford Russell and his wife, Mary Gertrude (Sutton) Russell.
 They had married in October of 1901, and 435 Beacon probably was their first Boston home together.
 Soon after their marriage, they also built a home, Oakland, in North Andover.

 Richard Russell was associated with his brother, William Augustus Russell, Jr., in the management of the Russell family’s manufacturing and mining interests.

 Richard and Mary Russell continued to live at 435 Beacon during the 1902-1903 winter season.
 Later in 1903, they made their Boston home at 135 Commonwealth with his mother, Frances Spofford (Hall) Russell, the widow of William Augustus Russell, Sr.

-By the 1906-1907 winter season, 435 Beacon was the home of Dr. Francis Charles Murphy, a physician, and his wife, Anne M. (Scott) Murphy.
+During the 1906-1907 winter season, 435 Beacon was the home of Dr. Francis Charles Murphy, a physician, and his wife, Anne M. (Scott) Murphy.
 They previously had lived at 1609 Tremont in Roxbury, where he continued to maintain his office.
-They had moved to 315 Marlborough by 1908.
+They had moved to 315 Marlborough by the next season.